-Eligibility to teach online courses requires the completion of EDT9501Teaching Online, and EDT9502 Designing and Constructing Online Courses.
+Eligibility to teach online courses requires the completion of EDT9501 Teaching Online, and EDT9502 Designing and Constructing Online Courses.
 These courses are offered online each year.
+Determination of online teaching competency will be made by the director of academic computing.